pombredanne/elsim-5/README.md

 Yet another unanswered question is, if idempotency is the only factor influencing the result.
 It should not and also the other properties might matter.
 A quantitative analysis of all properties might be required to find the best compression method.

+It should also be mentioned, that Elsim does not check identical strings via a NCD of zero.
+Rather an exact compare is used to identify identical strings, hence this problem might not be as big as exaggerated here.
+There is also a paper covering this problem:

+Alfonseca, Cebrián, Ortega (2005): Common Pitfalls Using the Normalized Compression Distance: What to Watch Out for in a Compressor

+It can also be seen that the distance is quite stable when it comes to simple changes:

+    >>> s.ncd(b'hello', b'hello')  # The same string, in theory distance 0
+    0.1538461595773697
+    >>> s.ncd(b'hello', b'hallo')
+    0.23076923191547394
+    >>> s.ncd(b'hello', b'hgllo')
+    0.23076923191547394
+    >>> s.ncd(b'hello', b'hqllo')
+    0.23076923191547394
+    >>> s.ncd(b'hello', b'hbllo')
+    0.23076923191547394

 The Cesare/Xiang Signature